Ekkehard-Schulze/indoor-climate-logger/README.md

 	is mounted read/write for the controller and the controller starts logging data.
 It is not possible to read the growing log file via USB.

-    it is convenient to store these two scripts on the microcontroller
+    It is convenient to store the latter two CPython scripts on the microcontroller.

 For MS-Windows PCs, Linux PCs or Raspberry Pis running CPython
 -------------------------------------------------------------

 **you need**

- - to install the required **Adafruit Blinka** packages using _pip install -r CPython-requirements.txt_.
-  Except you only want to use 1-Wire on a Raspberry Pi, which only depends on the kernel driver.
+ - to install the required **Adafruit Blinka** packages using _pip install -r CPython-requirements.txt_, except you only want to use 1-Wire on a Raspberry Pi, which only depends on the kernel driver.

 - to start the logging script on the command line (e. g. _indoor-climate-logger.py -h_) and specify either an USB-I2C-interface device (Raspberry Pi Pico with U2IF, FT232H, or MCP2221) or choose the Raspberry Pi option.
-The Raspberry Pi supports 1-Wire for sensor communication alongside I2C.
+The Raspberry Pi supports 1-Wire for sensor communication alongside I2C using its onboard hardware, and UART serial communication using an FT232R USB to serial converter for MH-Z19.

-- on Linux systems you can use the _indoor-climate-logger.py -q_ option to append a data frame to the log file when called as a cron-job
+- on Linux systems you can use the _indoor-climate-logger.py -q_ option to append a data frame to the log file when called using a cron-job.

 Notes
 -------

-1. _indoor-climate-logger.py_ writes a tab separated value formatted text file with ISO 8601 date and time.
-This format is compatible with python's pandas and plotly packages as well as with spreadsheet processing.
+1. _indoor-climate-logger.py_ writes data to a tab-separated values table using ISO 8601-formatted dates and times.
+The resulting file is fully compatible with spreadsheet software and Python data libraries, including pandas and plotly.

 2. The logger reports time in a fixed time zone defined by 'UTC_offset_hours' when using NTP or CPython time.
 With the DS3231 I2C clock, the logged time is based on the clock's 'set' time with no offset added.